 - Blue Star – Hiking + Mountain Biking

 - Greenway Stables – Hiking + Horseback Riding Programs (no day riding from this entrance)

 7. Membership has its benefits.

-The Anne Springs Close Greenway is open to members and the general public Monday-Thursday.
-We are open to members only Friday-Sunday.
+The Anne Springs Close Greenway is open daily from 7am-sunset.
+Daily admission for hiking and mountain biking is $12 for visitors 13 years+ and $6 for visitors ages 5-12 years.
+Trailering in for horseback riding is $20 per guest.
+Admission for Greenway members is free.
 Memberships are available for purchase in person at the Greenway Gateway or online.
-An individual membership is $5/month or $60/year and a family membership is $10/month or $120/year.
+As of March 1, 2022, an individual membership is $6/month or $66/year and a family membership is $12/month or $132/year.
 Please contact our Guest Services team with any questions.

 8. Robert Frost was wrong; stay to the path most taken!

 The Greenway works hard to maintain and keep our trails safe for users and with over 20 trails to monitor, this is no small task.
 We ask that you not wander off-trail but rather keep to the designated paths.
 This helps our trail maintenance team and keeps you safe!

 We know that the new drone or remote control car you just received is really cool, and yes, we have a lot of open space to really try them out and see what they can do, but don’t do it.
 Leave those items at home when you come to the Greenway.
 They disrupt the calmness of nature and have the potential to cause problems for you and other guests.

 The most important habit to practice on the Greenway is having fun!
 Enjoy time in nature with family and friends.
 Take a hike, grab some lunch or just bask in the beauty around you.
 You are sure to leave feeling lighter and better for the experience.